alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 I know I'm privileged to even be able to have the choice of what to do with my time.
 I got lucky when I chose a computer science university at the right time which allowed me to progress towards a huge semi-passive income in the last 10 years. *that doesn't mean I didn't work my ass off, but luck plays a huge role too*

 I got *"lucky"* to have my mind traumatised into some kind of OCD-like state where I hate leaving a thing unfinished.
 So I plow through exhaustion, skip meals, miss house chores and annoy dear people around me because I know **"I just need to fix this little thing"** and I'll finish this app/feature/task I started.
-Even though I also know there's no real deadline and I can leave it half-finished and the world won't end.
+Even though I also know there's no real deadline and I can leave it half-finished for now.

 But even if it sounds annoying for a person like me to whine about how I don't feel good or I feel burnt out, the privilege doesn't negate the feelings.
 The regression to the norm will make everyone, rich or poor, get used to the status quo and complain about every thing that's just a little worse than their current state.
 That's happiness and sadness in a nutshell.